Title

 (b) An administrative warrant; or

-(c) Information or suspicion that a person is not present legally in the United States, or that the person has committed an immigration violation.
+(c) Information or suspicion that a person is not present legally in the United States, or that the person has committed an immigration violation, or suspicion of violating 8 USC 1253, 1304(c), 1306(a) and (b), 1325, and 1326.

-(5) Absent presentation of a valid and properly issued judicial warrant, any City agency, official, employee, person, vendor or subcontractor recipient of funds is prohibited from supporting or assisting an immigration enforcement agent in any capacity with immigration enforcement operations, including, but not limited to:
+(5) Absent presentation of a valid and properly issued judicial warrant, any City agency, official, employee, person, contractor or subcontractor recipient of funds is prohibited from supporting or assisting an immigration enforcement agent in any capacity with immigration enforcement operations, including, but not limited to:

 (a) Providing information, including contact information, for the purpose of immigration enforcement operations, except as provided in this Chapter;